-Just because you're using a master list, doesn't mean it has to be the only list in your account.
+Just because you're using a single / master list, doesn't mean it has to be the only list in your account.
 Although it's a good idea to combine customer lists into a single list, you can still definitely keep internal (staff) & external (customer) lists separate if you wish.

 Every business is different, so we have provided some sample scenarios in the section titled "Common List Scenarios & Solutions", at the end of this article.